At least seven Jan. 6 rallygoers won public office on Election Day

 According to HuffPost, other Jan.
 6 rallygoers who won elected office Tuesday include Christine Ead for the Watchung, N.J., city council; Natalie Jangula for the city council in Nampa, Idaho; Matthew Lynch for the local school committee in Braintree, Mass.; and Susan Soloway for reelection to the board of directors in Hunterdon County, N.J.

 According to the Idaho Press, Jangula said participating in the Jan.
 6 rally was a “once-in-a-lifetime opportunity to show support for our country.”
-Braintree, a former teacher who resigned after a photo surfaced of him at the rally, told Patch, a local news organization, that the FBI had visited him twice after that day.
+Lynch, a former teacher who resigned after a photo surfaced of him at the rally, told Patch, a local news organization, that the FBI had visited him twice after that day.
 It is unclear whether he entered the Capitol.
 Soloway, meanwhile, faced a Change.org petition calling for her to step down from her county’s governing body after it was revealed that she was at the rally.
 In a statement, Soloway said she had participated in the rally but left before the Capitol was breached.

 “Our group was shocked, outraged and frankly scared when it became apparent that a group of thugs were using the rally as a pretense to attack the U.S. Capitol,” she said, according to the New Jersey Globe.
 “When we observed the crowd up front pushing to try to enter the Capitol grounds, I grabbed some video on my phone, and, concerned for my own safety, quickly left the area.”

 In February, HuffPost identified at least 57 Republicans in local or state office who traveled to the pro-Trump rally on Jan.
 6. A handful have resigned or faced consequences.
-More than 500 people have been arrested in conjunction with the riot at the Capitol, attorney general Merrick Garland announced in June.
+More than 500 people have been arrested in conjunction with the riot at the Capitol, Attorney General Merrick Garland announced in June.

 The morning of Jan.
 6, thousands of Trump supporters gathered on the White House Ellipsis for a “Stop the Steal” rally, where Trump appeared to push claims that the election had been stolen.